dtcenter/MET/docs/Users_Guide/tc-diag.rst

 The **delta_range_km** entry is a floating point value specifying the spacing of the range rings in kilometers.

 The **diag_script** entry is an array of strings.
-Each string specifies the path to a Python script to be executed to compute diagnostics from the transformed cyclindrical coordinates data for this domain.
+Each string specifies the path to a Python script to be executed to compute diagnostics from the transformed cylindrical coordinates data for this domain.
 While the **diag_script** entry can be specified separately for each **domain_info** array entry, specifying it once at a higher level of context, as seen above, allows the same setting to be applied to all array entries.
 When multiple Python diagnostics scripts are run, the union of the diagnostics computed are written to the output.

 .. note:: As of MET version 11.1.0, no tropical cyclone diagnostics are actually computed or written to the output.